Kantha o Kahini: Textiles and Storytelling

 Printed versions on cotton cloth are worn by priests for ritual performances in the Vaishnava community.

-Others incorporate the mantra into a temple or ratha form.
+Others incorporate the mantra into a temple or ratha (chariot) form.

 This square kantha presents popular local narratives around the central lotus.
-While the organisation is conventional, the designer incorporates details that entice viewers to look closely to appreciate her interpretive skills.
+While the organisation is conventional, the designer incorporates details that entice us to look closely to appreciate her interpretive skills.

 The figures are labeled with their names, although the inked lines have not been stitched.

-Sundar, a prince from the southern kingdom of Kanchi obtained a boon from the goddess Kalika to marry princess Vidya of Bardhaman.
-He journeyed to the kingdom, with a parrot given by the goddess.
-Here he wooed the princess with love letters and paintings sent through a flower seller.
-The woman on the horse may be her.
+Sundar, a prince from the southern kingdom of Kanchi, obtained a boon from the goddess Kalika to marry Princess Bidya of Bardhaman.
+He journeyed to the kingdom with a parrot given by the goddess.
+There, he wooed the princess with love letters and paintings sent through a flower seller.
+Sundar is seen riding a horse, and the woman behind him may be the go-between.

-Sundar then managed to meet Vidya through an underground tunnel.
-Here he is shown framed under the arch of the flatroofed (dalan style) building.
+Sundar then managed to meet Bidya through an underground tunnel.
+Here, he is framed under the right arch of the dalan style (flat-roofed) building.
 His horse is tethered to the pillar.

-Above on the rooftop, the couple enjoy each other’s company.
+Above, on the rooftop, the couple enjoy each other’s company.
+The location suggests the illicit nature of their meeting.

-They sit facing each other on chairs much like European couples as on this Battala print.
+They sit facing each other on chairs, like the European couple on this Battala print.

-With the rise of Shakta devotion and nationalist visions of the goddess at the helm, the bloodthirsty goddesses came into prominence in the visual culture alongside the rallying cry of Bande Mataram in the second half of the 19th century.
+With the rise of Shakta devotion and nationalist visions of the goddess, the bloodthirsty goddesses came into prominence alongside the rallying cry of Bande Mataram in the second half of the nineteenth century.

 The goddess Kali is naked but for her skirt of dangling arms.
 She holds a severed head in one of her hands, and tramples another underfoot as she advances with weapons raised.